Karen P. DePauw, Vice President and Dean for Graduate Education

 Late Payment Fee

-Virginia Tech's Budget Tuition Plan (BTP) offers a convenient method for planning and budgeting tuition, fees, room, and board.
-The BTP can cover all or part of the fall and/or spring semester's charges.
-This plan provides the opportunity for the student or parent(s) to divide the cost of education into four monthly direct debits to the checking account of your choice, instead of paying one lump sum by tuition payment deadline each semester.
-The only cost for this service is a $45 non-refundable fee that is due with your application.
-Contact the Office of the University Bursar for additional information, call at 540/231-9316, e-mail at firstname.lastname@example.org, or visit our website at http://www.bursar.vt.edu/.
+Virginia Tech's Budget Tuition Plan (BTP) offers a convenient method for planning and budgeting payment of tuition, fees, room, and board.
+The BTP can cover all or part of the semester institutional charges.
+This plan provides the opportunity for the student to remit payment in four scheduled bank debits per semester from a checking account.
+The only cost for this service is a non-refundable application fee that is due with the application each semester.
+Students can join the BTP online through Hokie Spa or download the BTP Brochure & application from our website.
+Visit www.bursar.vt.edu for additional information and online tutorials.

 Fall and Spring Semesters

-Students who purchase a declining balance meal plan will be charged a forfeiture fee of $100 during the first week.
+Students who purchase a declining balance dining plan will be charged a forfeiture fee of $100 during the first week for a major dining plan and $35 during the first week for a Minor Flex or dining plan.
 Beginning in week two and throughout the remainder of the semester, students will forfeit the base cost and will be refunded any unused dollars in the declining balance account.
+Commuter Cash dining plan holders will receive a refund of the remaining dollars on the plan fees less a $35 forfeiture fee.
+Refunds are calculated from the date the resignation is processed by the university or the last day of dining plan use, whichever is later.
+No refund will be granted for a resignation backdated for a previous semester.

 Collection of Past Due Receivables for Students

 For currently enrolled students, the primary collection tool is the placement of a "HOLD" by the Office of the University Bursar on a student's record.
-This "HOLD" restricts certain student activities, such as the ability to add or drop classes, receive grade transcripts, and to register for future academic terms.
+This "HOLD" restricts certain student activities such as the ability to add or drop classes, receive grade transcripts, register for future academic terms, and may also result in a hold on the diploma of candidates for graduation.
 Once established, the "HOLD" remains in place until the debt is paid in full.
-Once a student is no longer enrolled, the collection procedures utilized for other "non-student" receivables are implemented.
+When a student is no longer enrolled, the collection procedures utilized for other "non-student" receivables are implemented.

 For non-students, a dunning message is included on each month's statement alerting the customer to the next collection steps that will be taken.
-If payment is not forthcoming within the stated period, the account and all pertinent information are forwarded to an outside collection agency or the State Attorney General's Office, as appropriate, for collection.
-In the event the collection agency is unable to collect, the account is reported to a national credit bureau, thus affecting the debtor's credit rating.
+If payment is not forthcoming within the stated period, the account and all pertinent information are forwarded to an outside collection agency for further collection efforts.
+In addition, the account is reported to national credit bureaus, thus affecting the debtor's credit rating.

 In addition to the above measures, the university also lists the account with the Virginia Department of Taxation for set-off debt collection procedures.
-This means that any state income tax refund due the debtor will be reduced by the amount of the receivable owed by the debtor.
+This means that any state income tax refund or payment processed through the State Treasurers Office to the debtor will be reduced by the amount of the receivable owed by the debtor.

 Virginia Polytechnic Institute and State University is in full compliance with the Virginia Debt Collection Act and all regulations promulgated by the State Department of Accounts and the Office of the Attorney General.